judeleonard/Learning_terraform/README.md

 ## Learning_terraform

-This is a project thatcontains all my terraform related work in a private repo
+This is a project that contains all my terraform related work in a private repo